QuantGen/G2F_RESOURCES/pending.md

 #### Pending from Meeting Jun 8, 2021

+v0: Simulation with Clock, Soil, Weather

+v0: Check the results and compare with real data

 Check create new genotype in APSIM (Hybrid)

-Implement soil data

-Compare yield between simulation and real data
+Include weather data from G2F

 ---------------------------------------------------------------------------------